mcjlnrtwcz/digitakt-song-mode/README.md

 # digitakt-song-mode

-digitakt-song-mode is a desktop app that provides so-called "song mode" for [Elektron](https://www.elektron.se/) Digitakt sampler.
-Piece of music can be crated by scheduling patterns (with specified number of repetitions) and managing the mute state of the tracks.
+`digitakt-song-mode` is a desktop app that provides a so-called "song mode" for [Elektron](https://www.elektron.se/)'s  Digitakt sampler.
+A piece of music can be created by scheduling patterns (with specified number of repetitions) and managing the mute state of the tracks.

-The app should also work for the Digitone synthesizer - it wasn't tested though.
+The app should also work for the Digitone FM synth - it hasn't been tested though.

-Built with [diquencer](https://github.com/mcjlnrtwcz/diquencer) library for MIDI sequencing.
+Built with `[diquencer](https://github.com/mcjlnrtwcz/diquencer)` library for MIDI sequencing.

 ![screenshot](extras/screenshot.png)